roqols/WommoPlayer/README.md

 {titulo:'Paradise', src:'Musics/Coldplay - Paradise (Official Video).mp3'},

-Note: Do not download songs with the character '''''''''''''
+Note: Do not download music that has punctuation in the title

 Note²: Always remember to restart the page when you download a new song